-If you have provided your email address to us, you may receive occasional email messages from South Lakeland District Council on matters that we consider may be of interest to you.
+If you have provided your email address to us, you may receive occasional email messages from us on matters that may be of interest to you.

 If you sign up for any service update email alerts, such as service area consultations, you will receive the alerts as and when they are created.
 You can unsubscribe, or change which service update email alerts you receive, at any time.

-The use of South Lakeland District Council’s email system may be monitored and communications read in order to secure effective operation of the system and for other lawful purposes such as prevention of crime.
+The use of our email system may be monitored and communications read to secure effective operation of the system and for other lawful purposes, such as prevention of crime.

 We are under a duty to share data within the council services for effective service provision.
 Your information will be shared with relevant services as stipulated in our Data Protection Notification with the ICO under the Digital Economy Act 2017.

-We will endeavour to ensure your personal data will be processed in accordance with the Principles and Rights of Data Protection legislation and any disclosure(s) made will be in accordance with our Notification, which can be viewed at www.ico.org.uk.
+We will endeavour to ensure your personal data will be processed in accordance with the Principles and Rights of Data Protection legislation.
+Any disclosure(s) made will be in accordance with our Notification, which can be viewed at www.ico.org.uk.

 A copy of the Notification is also available on request from the council.

 For more information please contact the Data Protection Officer.